4 Factors Affecting Online Loan Application Approval Beyond Credit ScorePublished on November 19, 2021 by Daniel Azzoli

 2. How Much Debt You Have

 It might seem that if your income is well above the cost of the loan you’re applying for, you should have an easy enough time paying it off, and an even easier time getting a loan approval, right?
 Well, it’s not that cut and dry.

 So how do some financial institutions judge whether you have too much debt or not?
 They look at a metric called debt-to-income ratio (DTI).
-This number does exactly what it sounds like; it compares the amount of debt you’re currently carrying to how much income you have coming in.
+This number is exactly what it sounds like; it is a comparison between the amount of debt you’re currently carrying to how much income you have coming in.